idp2p/idp2p.github.io/sdt.md

 ```

-This proof, similar to a Merkle root, represents a summary of all information, thus ensuring data integrity.
+This proof, similar to a merkle root, represents a fingerprint of entire claims, thus ensuring data integrity.
 So how is selective disclosure possible?
 For example, consider a verifier who only needs the person's name.
 SDT expresses this query using a GraphQL-like query structure:

 ```graphql
 {